 There are a wide variety of styles and forms of traditional, needle acupuncture and micro-systems which may be treated on the ears, scalp, hands and more.

 Acupuncture gets results!
 In a national survey of patients receiving acupuncture:

 - 91.5% reported “disappearance” or “improvement” of symptoms after acupuncture treatment.

 - 79% said they used less prescription drugs.

-- 70% for whom surgery had been recommended said they avoided it.1
+- 70% of those to whom surgery had been recommended said that they avoided it.1